flexera-public/cmdb/README.md

 ## Why should I use this gem?

-CMDB supports two primary use cases:
+With CMDB, you can:

   1. Decouple your modern (12-factor) application from the CM mechanism that is used to deploy it, transforming CMDB keys and values into the enviroment variables that your app expects.
   2. Deploy legacy applications that expect their configuration to be written to disk files by rewriting files at app-load time, substituting CMDB variables into the files as required.
+  3. Explore your CMDB contents from the command line using a beautiful shell.

 CMDB has three primary interfaces:

   1. The `cmdb shim` command populates the environment with values and/or rewrites hardcoded config files, then spawns your application.
+  2. The `cmdb shell` command navigates your k/v store using filesystem-like metaphors (`ls`, `cd`, and so forth) with color output and tab completion
-  2. The `CMDB::Interface` object provides a programmatic API for querying CMDBs.
+  3. The `CMDB::Interface` object provides a programmatic API for querying CMDBs.
 Its `#to_env` method transforms the whole configuration into an environment-friendly hash if you prefer to seed the environment yourself, without using the shim.
-  3. The `cmdb shell` command navigates your k/v store using filesystem-like metaphors (`ls`, `cd`, and so forth)

 # Data Model

-CMDB models all data sources as hierarchical trees whose nodes are named, and whose leaf nodes can contain a piece of data: strings, numbers, booleans, or lists are all supported data types.
+CMDB models all data sources as trees whose nodes are named, and whose leaf nodes can contain a piece of data: strings, numbers, booleans, or arrays.

 Maps are disallowed on order to prevent ambiguity; a map always represents a subtree of the k/v store, never a value.

-This model is a "least common denominator" simplification of the data models of YML, JSON, ZooKeeper and etcd; by disallowing maps as the values of keys, it avoids ambiguity over whether a map should be treated as a subtree or as a distinct value.
+Mixed-type arrays are disallowed because they can cause problems with strongly-typed languages.
+Nil is disallowed as a value because writing nil means "delete the key."

+Paths within a tree -- and therefore CMDB keys -- are identified using a dot notation similar to Java properties; for instance, `production.http.listen_port` might be an Integer-valued key that tells your microservice which HTTP port to listen on in the production environment; `production.database.host` might be the database host, and so forth.
+The names of keys are determined by the tree structure of your k/v store, and when you set a key through CMDB, its position in the tree is derived from its key name.

 ## Source Prefixes

-Some CMDB sources have a `prefix`, indicating that _all_ keys contained in that source begin with the same prefix.
+CMDB sources have a `prefix`, meaning that _all_ keys contained in that source begin with the same prefix.
 No two sources may share a prefix, ensuring that sources don't "hide" each others' data.
 The prefix of a source is usually automatically determined by the final component of its URL, e.g. the